Lovify

 And somewhere inside, you're still quietly asking — why isn't any of this working?

-I asked the same question for nine years.
+I asked the same question for years.

 How I Got Here

-And no medication in the world was going to reach it, because it wasn't in my body.
+No medication in the world was going to reach it, because it wasn't in my body.
 It was in my mind.

-The Morning That Changed Everything
+The Decision That Changed Everything

 My doctor looked at me and said, "What did you do?"